im-kulikov/helium/README.md

 LOGGER_FULL_CALLER=true
 LOGGER_FORMAT=console
 LOGGER_LEVEL=info
+LOGGER_SAMPLING_INITIAL=100
+LOGGER_SAMPLING_THEREAFTER=100
 ```

 - `debug` - with this option you can enable `zap.DevelopmentConfig()`
 - `logger.no_disclaimer` - with this option, you can disable `app_name` and `app_version` for any reason (not recommended in production)
 - `logger.color` - serializes a Level to an all-caps string and adds color
 - `logger.full_caller` - serializes a caller in /full/path/to/package/file:line format
+- `logger.sampling.initial` and `logger.sampling.thereafter` to setup [logger sampling](https://godoc.org/go.uber.org/zap#SamplingConfig).
+SamplingConfig sets a sampling strategy for the logger.
+Sampling caps the global CPU and I/O load that logging puts on your process while attempting to preserve a representative subset of your logs.
+Values configured here are per-second.
+See [zapcore.NewSampler](https://godoc.org/go.uber.org/zap/zapcore#NewSampler) for details.

 ## NATS Module